mbruzek/ansible-reboot-wait/README.md

     timeout: 300
 ```

-As it turns out this task failed because the `ansible_connection` was set to
+As it turns out this task failed because the "ansible_connection" was set to
-`ssh` for the entire playbook.
+"ssh" for the entire playbook.
 When the `local_action` tried to connect to the
 localhost via ssh the task failed with the error:
 ```
 TASK [Wait for system to boot] **************************************************************************